Don't see anything at this time? We're always on the lookout for curious, smart and passionate business and communications professionals.

 COMMUNICATIONS / SOCIAL MEDIA INTERN

-McDougall Communications is currently seeking a communications student superstar for Fall 2020 to assist with its nonprofit public relations campaigns.
-We are currently working with American Diabetes Association on its signature fundraising event Tour de Cure and with Nativity Preparatory Academy, a Catholic middle school in Rochester serving inner-city students in grades 5-8.
-The social media / web content internship will take place virtually due to the current situation surrounding COVID-19.
+McDougall Communications is currently seeking a communications student superstar for Spring / Summer 2022 to assist with its nonprofit public relations campaigns.
+We are currently working with American Diabetes Association on its signature fundraising event Tour de Cure.

 • Support regional public relations efforts that target a variety of markets, audiences, and media outlets.